JasonShao55/JasonShao55/README.md

 ### Hi there 👋 My name is Jason SHAO

-:books:	I'm currently pursuing CS bachelor's degree in Nanjing University of Aeronautics and Astranautics and University of Edinburgh.
+:books:	I'm currently pursuing CS bachelor's degree in Nanjing University of Aeronautics and Astranautics.

+🔭 I have both academic experience at University of Edinburgh and developer experience at SenseTime.

-⚡ I have high proficiency in C/C++, Python, and MATLAB, plus experience in Android.
+⚡ I have high proficiency in every toolkit/library embedded in C/C++, Python, MATLAB, MySQL, plus some experience in Java and Android.
+Also I'm proficient in data analysis, maths modeling, algorithm implementation etc.

-🌱 I’m currently learning machine learning algorithms, fundamental implementations of computer vision, working on Leetcode medium&hard problems.
+🌱 I’m currently learning C++ related development, theories of machine learning algorithms, implementations of computer vision, working on Leetcode medium&hard problems.

 💬 I love learning new things and improving my problem-solving skills.